advanced-security/codeql-coding-standards-bundle-releases/README.md

 - `autosar-audit`: The AUTOSAR queries that are audit queries.
 An audit query provides information that can aid in a manual review of a guideline with enforcement *non-automated*.
 - `cert-default`: All the supported CERT queries.

+## Reporting issues

+This project is providing a deployment option for the coding standards queries, but is not in any way involved with the implementation details of those queries.
+Feel free to open issues encountered when deploying this bundle.

+However, any issues encountered (e.g., false positives, false negatives, performance) when applying the coding standards queries to your projects should be reported in the CodeQL Coding Standards [issue tracker](https://github.com/github/codeql-coding-standards/issues) when that has been made available.

 ## Troubleshooting

 An elaborate user manual will be provided when the CodeQL Coding Standards is open sourced.